ETCHING-team/ETCHING/README.md

 ```

 Here, ```PGK_20200103``` is the name of k-mer set to be used for ETCHING.
+If you have no matched normal data, PGK must be helpful to select tumor specific reads.
+./ㅐㅔ;.,

 Alternatively, you can make your own k-mer set as follows: